 In 2014 we prayed about and investigated the possibility of ministering overseas.
 Thus, God led us to Aviano, Italy.
 Our target audience is the U.S. military and international community near a NATO Base in Northern Italy.
 With 10,000 Americans in the international community, there is a great need to share the Gospel and make disciples.
 We arrived in June 2015 and started ministering through one-on-one discipleship and Bible studies.
 We were led of the Lord to start Grace Bible Fellowship in the fall of 2019.
-Through Sunday services, one-to-one discipleship, bible studies, weekly fellowship meals, expository preaching, marriage seminars, family retreats, and Biblical counseling we are spreading the gospel and teaching people the Scriptures so they can know, embrace, and defend their faith.
+Through Sunday services, one-to-one discipleship, bible studies, weekly fellowship meals, expository preaching, marriage seminars, family retreats, and Biblical counseling we were spreading the gospel and teaching people the Scriptures so they could know, embrace, and defend their faith.

 I accepted Jesus Christ as my personal savior on October 14, 1973 at my church in Jacksonville, Florida.
 I attended as a young boy and learned that God loved me and wanted to have a personal relationship with me.
 I learned that God sent His son, Jesus, to die on the cross for my sins.
 However, it was the sermons on God’s judgment and penalty for sin for those who did not know Jesus personally that had a significant impact on me.
 One Sunday morning as I sat listening to yet another sermon on “hell and damnation” I asked God to help me understand how I could avoid hell.
 As I sat there, I understood for the first time that I was a sinner and the way to God was through Jesus.
 I recognized I needed a personal relationship with Him for He was my only hope.
 He had paid the full penalty for my sins and offered complete forgiveness.
 I prayed to God quietly in my seat and admitted that I was a sinner.
 I repented, asked Jesus to forgive me of my sins, come into my life, and to make me the person he wanted me to be.
 Later in the service I went forward during an altar call and made a public profession of my faith.
 In the subsequent weeks I followed through with believer’s baptism.